-The park has become so popular you now have to make a booking at least a year in advance to get a spot at your desired camp.
-Some wilderness camps such as Kieliekrankie, Bitterpan and Urikaruus are almost impossible to get a booking.
+The park has become so popular you now have to make a booking up to a year in advance to get a spot at your desired camp.
+Some wilderness camps such as Kieliekrankie, Bitterpan and Urikaruus are almost always fully booked.
 Rule of thumb is, take what you can get and work your itinerary around that.
 Always be on the lookout for cancellations, you might just get lucky.

 Also note that some camps are located in the South African side of the park and others in the Botswana side, which means you have to make bookings for camps at their respective park boards.

 For South African camps you can book here:

 - Online: SANParks website

 - Telephone: +27 (0)12 428 9111 or mobile: +27 (0)82 233 9111